Kasoro za Figo

 Figo iliyounganishwa

 A horseshoe kidney is the most common fused kidney defect.
-In horseshoe kidney, the fetus's two kidneys join together into a single, horseshoe-looking shape.
+In horseshoe kidney, the fetus's 2 kidneys join together (fused) into a single, horseshoe-looking shape.
 Because they are joined together, the kidneys do not usually move up and rotate into their normal location and also may not develop properly.
 Because of these factors, a horseshoe kidney may not drain properly, increasing the risk of urinary tract infections, kidney stones, and kidney damage.
 However, over half of children with a horseshoe kidney never have any symptoms.
 Children who have a horseshoe kidney may also have other birth defects.

 Kukosa figo

-In children who are missing only one kidney, the remaining kidney usually develops normally and often becomes bigger than normal to compensate for the missing one.
+In children who are missing only 1 kidney, the remaining kidney usually develops normally and often becomes bigger than normal to compensate for the missing one.
 In such cases, the child is expected to have a normal life expectancy and does not need any treatment.

 Figo zisizofanya kazi vizuri